 Random Acts of Kindness Week Starts Sunday — Are You Ready?

-Random Acts of Kindness Week starts this Sunday, Feb.
-14, and we’re gearing up for a week dedicated to kindness in the workplace!
+Random Acts of Kindness Week starts soon, and we’re gearing up for a week dedicated to kindness in the workplace!

 Why is #RAKWeek such an important workplace celebration?
 Because kindness is teachable, spreads quickly, naturally boosts productivity and nurtures a culture of gratitude and happiness.
 Read our blog post from earlier this week to learn about the science behind workplace kindness.

 Celebrating Random Acts of Kindness Week in your company plants seeds for a better culture all year round — even with limited resources and time!